 But why wait to make shoe upgrades until the spring?
 We can help you freshen up any of your sneakers now with our wide selection of shoelace colors and sizes.

 If you are unable to measure the old shoe laces you want to replace, refer to the shoe lace size chart below.
+Keep in mind, these are suggestions and can be slightly affected by your lacing preferences, if you have a quite large or very small shoe size, and the distance between eyelets.

-The correct Lace Kings shoe lace length is determined by how many pairs of eyelets (or holes) your shoes have.
+The correct Lace Kings shoe lace length is generally determined by how many pairs of eyelets (or holes) your shoes have.